21-Day Challenge: Disability Equity Starts August 1

 Participants will receive one email each weekday beginning Aug.
 1 to explore disability from a position of equity and pride is designed to raise awareness, increase understanding, and shift perspectives about disability in our culture.

-United Way of Washtenaw County is partnering with the Ann Arbor Center for Independent Living to deliver two community conversations during the Challenge:
+United Way of Washtenaw County partnered with the Ann Arbor Center for Independent Living to deliver two community conversations during the Challenge:

 The Disability Equity Challenge is modeled after the 21-Day Race Equity Challenge developed by diversity experts Dr. Eddie Moore Jr., Debby Irving, and Dr. Marguerite Penick and adapted for the United Way network by United Way of Washtenaw County.
 The specific content found in the 21-Day Disability Equity Challenge was developed by Disability Network Southwest Michigan.